IceHe/lib/mac/setup-guide.md

     -   [JSON Formatter](https://chrome.google.com/webstore/detail/bcjindcccaagfpapjjmafapmmgkkhgoa) : Make JSON easy to read
     -   [Elasticsearch Head](https://chrome.google.com/webstore/detail/elasticsearch-head/ffmkiejjmecolpfloofpjologoblkegm) : Containing the excellent ElasticSearch Head application

-1. Synchronize the settings of the plugin `Proxy SwitchyOmega` - manually
+1. Synchronize the extension `Proxy SwitchyOmega` settings

-    via the configuration file from another device
+    e.g. manually or via the configuration file from another device

-1. Synchronize the extensions' keyboard shortcuts - usually automatically
+1. Synchronize the extensions' keyboard shortcuts - automatically

     or do it manually if `Sync` does not work well

-    `Extensions` → `Keyboard shortcuts`
+    `Chrome` menubar → `Window` → `Extensions` → Sidebar on the left → `Keyboard shortcuts`

     - 1Password
         - `⇧ ⌘ X` Activate the extension